The pyramid of needs

 He called this esoteric human need, self-actualization.

-For an artist, it might be an extraordinary piece of work, for an athlete, it might be an important new record, for a visionary it can be a big dream coming into reality.
+For an artist, it might be an extraordinary piece of work.
+For an athlete, it might be an important new record.
+As for a visionary, it can be a big dream coming into reality.

 For each one of us, it can be the satisfaction of our need to feel happy.

 It is obvious, that only a few of us can reach the top of the pyramid.
 Maslow estimated that only 2% of people can reach the state of self-actualization.
-Not because of some genetic advantage, but mainly because self-actualized people manage to focus clearly to the top.
-Also, they manage to overcome or ignore most of the main obstacles which stop all the others.
+The main reason people make it to the top, is their ability to focus.
+They also manage to overcome or ignore most of the obstacles which stop all the others.

 Such obstacles can be: